TechsCode-Team/UltraEconomyWiki/features/mob_drops.md

 <br>

 ## Creating Mob Drop
-For create a new Mob Drop you should click on the Anvil in the bottom-right (Called `Create Drop`).
+For create a new Mob Drop you should click on the Anvil in the bottom-right of the GUI (Called `Create Drop`).
 <br>

 ![Create Mob Drop](https://i.imgur.com/oud1qgX.png)